Tulasi in Hinduism: Other Legends

 A Vaishnava legend relates the origin of the tulasi to the Samudra Manthana, the churning of the cosmic ocean by the devas and the asuras.
 At the end of the churning, Dhanvantari rose from the ocean with amrita (the elixir of immortality).
 Vishnu procured it for the devas, when the asuras tried to steal it.
 Vishnu is regarded to have shed happy tears, the first of which fell in amrita, and formed the tulasi.

+In many folk narratives, no sexual intercourse occurs; instead, her chastity is considered broken simply by looking at Vishnu as she would look at her husband, or by touching his feet in the manner reserved for her husband.

 Worship

+Provenance

+Tulasi has been used for its therapeutic properties since circa 5000–4000 BCE.
+In the Rig Veda, Tulasi is mentioned and that is generally dated around to 1500 BCE.

+Prakash and Gupta (2011: p.
+2) assert that:

+Prakash and Gupta (2011) also cite various ancient scriptures and texts that mention the religious and medicinal significance of Tulasi, such as: the Rigveda, the Padmapurana, the Brahmavaivarta Purana, the Skanda Purana, and the Charaka Samhita.